RUCAIBox/TextBox/README.md

 Pre-training models from scratch or continue pre-training from existing checkpoints is essential to achieving SOTA results.
 We support modularized pre-training tasks as individual collate functions to meet flexible pre-training demands.

-Currently, we support pre-training tasks from BART paper, including Text-Infilling and Sentence Permutation (which is sufficient to reproduce BART results from the original paper according to this [Github Issue](https://github.com/facebookresearch/fairseq/issues/1899#issuecomment-1069429320) from BART author).
+Currently, we support pre-training tasks from BART paper, including Text Infilling and Sentence Permutation (which is sufficient to reproduce BART results from the original paper according to this [Github Issue](https://github.com/facebookresearch/fairseq/issues/1899#issuecomment-1069429320) from BART author).

 To enable pre-training, simply set `--pretrain_task` to `denoising` or `text_infilling`(by default, pre-training is disabled and thus set to `disabled`).
 We plan to add more pre-training tasks at `textbox/data/utils.py`.